National Collegiate Hockey Conference: History

 On July 9, 2011, the athletic directors of the six founding schools, Colorado College, the University of Denver, Miami University, the University of Minnesota Duluth, the University of Nebraska Omaha, and the University of North Dakota, confirmed these reports by announcing the conference officially and giving the date for a press conference for further information on July 13, 2011.

 At the July 13, 2011 press conference, Brian Faison, athletic director of the University of North Dakota, and one of the main speakers said that the motivation for this conference was to put teams together that "have displayed a high level of competitiveness on the ice, [have] an institutional commitment to compete at the highest level within Division I, provide a national platform for exposure, and have wonderful history and tradition within their institution and hockey programs."

 On September 22, 2011, St. Cloud State University and Western Michigan University accepted invitations to join the NCHC.

 On March 7, 2013, the NCHC unveiled the logo for the inaugural season.
 It features a shield design with the colors red, white, and blue.
 Inside the shield are eight stars, presumably representing the eight inaugural members, and a hockey stick on the bottom left.

 On May 12, 2022, Heather Weems was named third commissioner of the NCHC.

+On July 5, 2023, a report came out that announced that Arizona State University would join the conference beginning in the 2024–25 season.
+The NCHC officially announced Arizona State's entry later that day.

+On May 15, 2024 University of St. Thomas announced they would leave the CCHA to become the tenth member of the conference for the 2026-27 season.

+Arizona State University officially became a member of the NCHC on July 1, 2024.